Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking: Model Evaluation

 Table \ref{tab:mono_multi} shows that for \textbf{TAC} there is a small difference between the \textbf{Mono} and \textbf{Multi} models.
-For \textbf{Wiki} the difference is often larger. \textbf{Multi} often does better than \textbf{Mono}, suggesting that additional training data is helpful.
+For \textbf{Wiki} the difference is often larger. \textbf{Multi} often does better than \textbf{Mono}, suggesting that additional training data is helpful specifically for languages (\eg Farsi) with smaller amounts of data.
 Overall, these results are encouraging as they suggest that a single trained model for our system can be used for cross-language linking for multiple languages.
 This can reduce the complexity associated with developing, deploying and maintaining multiple models in a multilingual environment.
+For some models, the \textbf{Multi} improvement may be due to additional data available, as shown in the difference in performance between \textbf{Multi} and \textbf{MultiDS} (\eg Spanish \Fone \textbf{Multi} is +.026 over \textbf{MultiDS}).
+However, the small difference in performance shows that even by providing additional out-of-language training data, reasonable performance can be achieved even with reduced in-language training.